-19. THAT the directors be authorised to convene general meetings, other than annual general meetings, on not less than 14 clear days' notice, such authority to expire on the date of the next annual general meeting of the company.
+- 20. THAT the directors be authorised to convene general meetings, other than annual general meetings, on not less than 14 clear days' notice, such authority to expire on the date of the next annual general meeting of the company. - 21.
+THAT the Caledonia Investments 2020 Performance Share Scheme, the main provisions of which are summarised in Part III of the Circular and a copy of the rules of which is produced to the meeting and initialled by the chairman of the meeting for the purposes of identification, be and is hereby approved and the directors be and they are hereby authorised to do all acts and things as may be necessary or desirable to carry the same into effect.

-By order of the board Graeme Denison Company Secretary 13 June 2018
+By order of the board

+Richard Webster Company Secretary 19 June 2020